renja-g/raspberrypi-setup/README.md

 Make the following configurations:

-Expand file system to ensure that all of the SD card storage is available to the OS.
+- Expand file system to ensure that all of the SD card storage is available to the OS.

   `Advanced Options > Expand Filesystem`

+- Enable VNC if needed

+  `Interfacing Options > VNC > YES`

 ## Docker Setup